AlgoMaster Logo

 Key Constraints:

-• haystack and needle consist of only lowercase English characters → No special characters, no unicode edge cases.
-The alphabet size is 26, which is relevant for certain hashing approaches.
+• haystack and needle consist of only lowercase English characters → No unicode edge cases.
+The alphabet size is 26, which matters for the rolling-hash approach below.

 Approach 1: Brute Force